-The serum is on the watery side, but has a beautiful slip to it and I really enjoy applying this on my face.
-Afterwards, it feels sticky for about 30 seconds or 1 minute max, depending on how much you have applied.
-I’ve noticed that most products containing Centella Asiatica have this tacky finish once applied, but it goes away quickly.
-It then becomes soft and the serum is almost undetectable on the skin.
-The glow it leaves is very subtle and skin looks healthy, overall.
+The Beauty of Joseon Calming Serum is on the watery side, but has a beautiful slip to it which makes the application process very pleasant.
+Afterwards, it feels sticky for about 1 minute depending on how much you have applied.
+I’ve noticed that most products containing Centella Asiatica have this tacky feel, but it goes away quickly.
+Once it sets, the serum is almost undetectable on the skin and leaves a soft finish.
 Therefore, I think oily skin types will enjoy using it and it will be great during summer, as well.
-The good thing is it won’t interfere with your makeup!
+It also won’t interfere with your makeup.

 Because it reduces the redness on my skin and inflammation, my face appears more even toned.
-It’s supposed to also brighten the skin and although I didn’t notice any significant brightening, there is a subtle difference after consistent use.
+It’s supposed to also have a brightening effect and although I didn’t notice any significant brightening, there is a subtle difference after consistent use.
 I’m still halfway through the bottle as I write this review so I hope to get better results when it’s emptied.
-Not expecting a miracle, but considering the ingredients (green tea) it sounds promising in this regard.
+I’m not expecting a miracle, but considering the ingredients (green tea) it sounds promising in this regard.

-I love that this contains 76.49% green tea leaf water, which provides anti-ageing, antioxidant and anti-inflammatory benefits!
+And speaking of ingredients, I love that this contains 76.49% green tea leaf water, which provides anti-ageing, antioxidant and anti-inflammatory benefits!
 Catechins which are a family of phenolic antioxidants are abundant in green tea and protect the skin against attack from UV radiation-induced free radicals.
-Panthenol 2% (pro-Vitamin B5) as a humectant to help moisturize and maintain a healthy skin barrier (one of the goodies included in the Round Lab 1025 Dokdo Toner that I reviewed a few weeks ago).
-Centella Asiatica and Mugwort are also included in this formula to offer skin calming & soothing properties.
+Panthenol 2% (pro-Vitamin B5) is included as a humectant to help moisturize and maintain a healthy skin barrier (one of the goodies included in the Round Lab 1025 Dokdo Toner that I reviewed a few weeks ago).
+Centella Asiatica and Mugwort are also present in this formula to offer skin calming & soothing properties.

 The serum has a faint green tea scent which I like.
 It didn’t break me out or irritate my skin.
-As the consistency is so light it didn’t affect my makeup in any way.
+As the consistency is very light, it didn’t affect my makeup in any way.

 The Calming Serum contains Green tea leaf water 76.49% + Panthenol 2%.